jclehner/nmrpflash/README.md

 ```
 # nmrpflash -i eth2 -f EX2700-V1.0.1.8.img
-Waiting for physical connection.
+Waiting for Ethernet connection.
 ```

-As soon as you see the `Waiting for physical connection.` message, turn the router *on*.
+As soon as you see the `Waiting for Ethernet connection.` message, turn the router *on*.
 If all went well, `nmrpflash` will continue printing messages:

 ```